 (Noah) Steven J. Karrasch, founder of the CORE Care Group in Springfield, MO, was born in St. Joseph, MO (home of Jesse James and the Pony Express) in 1950 and grew up on a farm north of town.
 He graduated from Savannah, MO Public Schools and the University of Missouri, Columbia in 1972 with a BS in Education, vocal music emphasis.

 After working as an entertainer at Silver Dollar City in southwest Missouri, he taught public school music for several years.
 Next came a stint in Maine as a camp counselor, bartender, and pianist/vocalist/entertainer.
 On returning to the Ozarks in 1981 he taught music in the public school system until he picked up the Ida Rolf book Ida Rolf Talks About Rolfing and Physical Reality (Rosemary Feitis and Ida Rolf).
 This book totally opened his mind to the importance of bodywork with Ida Rolf's first quote: "This is the gospel according to Rolf.
 When gravity gets flowing appropriately through the body, then spontaneously the body heals itself."
 He contacted the Rolf Institute in Boulder, CO and initiated the training process to become a certified Rolfer in 1984.
 He was certified by the Institute in 1986, received advanced certification from the Guild for Structural Integration in 1991, but since 1994 has disaffiliated with the Rolf Institute and has continued to develop and train in his bodywork practice.
-In addition to his Springfield, MO practice he maintains limited practices in Jefferson City and Columbia, MO as well as Fayetteville and Little Rock, AR, and London, England.
+In addition to his Springfield, MO practice he maintains limited practices in Jefferson City and Columbia, MO as well as Fayetteville, AR, and very limited practice in London, England.

 Additionally Noah has been a teacher of bodywork both for massage schools and independently since 1994.
 His reason for participating in the training of the massage community is that he believes too many massagers learn just a bit about deep tissue work without really understanding what they are trying to achieve.
 He hopes to increase the level of learning in the massage and bodywork community by challenging his students to continue to enhance their skills as they invite change in their clients instead of demanding it from them.
 He sees a primary importance to teaching the philosophy of deep touch; the technique follows when the grounding of 'why' is present.

 Through fortunate circumstances he was invited to sing Handel's Messiah at St Paul's Cathedral in that December.
 He was a visiting fellow at the Wren Clinic in East Central London and continued this exchange until the closing of that clinic in 2014, and has now made numerous trips to London twice yearly to work and now to teach bodywork also (see Noah's Travel Diary).
-The UK visits are slowing down....from twice yearly the new schedule has been every 18 months, and possibly even less....
+The UK visits are slowing down...from twice yearly the new schedule has been every 18 months, and possibly even less.

 Noah published his first book Meet Your Body: CORE Bodywork and Rolfing Tools to Release Bodymindcore Trauma, released in Feb of 2009 by Singing Dragon Publications, a division of Jessica Kingsley Publishers of London and Philadelphia.
 This book is meant primarily for clients — and their bodyworkers — to teach them how to better stretch, release and maintain their own bodies.
 His second book challenges us all to examine the connection between body complaints and emotional traumas.
 Written more specifically for therapists, it's recently been published by Singing Dragon and is titled Freeing Emotions and Energy Through Myofascial Release.
 This book was released in February of 2012 and is available from amazon or the publisher.
 And he's since added a third book, published in 2016: Getting Better at Getting People Better is a philosophical look at what actually gets people back into health, and how the practitioner's own self-examination and attitudes contribute to success with others.
 The fourth book, with assistance from Robert White, physiotherapist/Pilates instructor/CORE Level IV from Teasdale, UK, and Elizabeth Buri, yoga and Pilates instructor/CORE Level IV and Level II Instructor, of Malaysia is called BodyMindCORE Work for the Movement Therapist: Leading Clients to CORE Breath and Awareness.
 Though primarily for movement therapists, most therapists could benefit from the information provided.
 And his fifth book, Wellness and Healing at Surgery Time: Prepare, Prevent and Repair will be released in January of 2020.